fit-r2lab/r2lab.inria.fr/markdown/tuto-700-troubleshooting.md

 Before you start diving in the code, it is **always** a good idea to step back a little, and to check for the following common mistakes.

-This is especially true when you start with `nepi-ng` and `R2lab, and your scripts are not sophisiticated enough to do all these checks by themselves.
+This is especially true when you start with `nepi-ng` and `R2lab`, and your scripts are not sophisiticated enough to do all these checks by themselves.

-Also these common sources of glitches occur frequently if you were working on your scenario, and then your time went up, you are now just back to the testbed.
+The following common sources of glitches happen frequently in situations where you were working on your scenario, and then your time went up.
+So you just come back to the testbed, you should check for the following:

 ### Do you have a valid reservation on the testbed ?